trothr/ductwork/Specification.md

 ## Differences from Shell Pipes

+It's possible to construct multi-stream pipelines in a shell, but the syntax is difficult.

+Writes do not block.

 ## Differences from Named Pipes

+Named pipes make multi-stream pipelines easier to describe in shell speak.

+Writes do not block.

 ## Differences from Named Sockets

+Writes do not block.

 ## Differences from TCP Sockets